RasmusHaapaniemi/RaySAR_Python/README.md

 Decay affects to decreasing phase of the function.
 Smaller is faster.

 Path is reltive path to data folder inside of the main git folder.
-Application integrates all .txt files (Conributions) in that folder and saves them to same location.
+Application iterates all .txt files (Conributions) in that folder and saves them to same location.